nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `list all`

 #### Finding all tasks containing any keyword in their name: `find`
-Finds tasks that contain any of the given keywords.
+Finds tasks that contain any of the given keywords.<br>
 Format: `find KEYWORD``...`

   > * The search is not case sensitive. e.g `assignment` will match `Assignment`